Shaping the distribution of neural responses with interneurons in a recurrent circuit model: Gaussianization of natural image statistics

-Next, we generated 2-dimensional signals from pairs of the wavelet coefficients for images at fixed horizontal spatial offsets ranging between $d=2$ and $d=64$.
-Contour plots (using kernel density estimation) of the wavelet pairs and symmetric (or ZCA) whitened wavelet pairs for a natural image (specifically, the top-left image from Fig.~\ref{fig:scalar}) are shown for select $d$ in Fig.~\ref{fig:image_signal}A(i--ii).
+Next, we generated 2-dimensional signals from pairs of the local filter responses for images at fixed horizontal spatial offsets ranging between $d=2$ and $d=64$.
+Contour plots (using kernel density estimation) of the local filter response pairs and symmetric (or ZCA) whitened local filter response pairs for a natural image (specifically, the top-left image from Fig.~\ref{fig:scalar}) are shown for select $d$ in Fig.~\ref{fig:image_signal}AB.
 To quantify the statistical dependencies between coefficients, we estimated the mutual information between the pairs of coefficients after discretizing them into bins of width 0.5.
-In Fig.~\ref{fig:image_signal}B, we plot the estimated mutual information between the wavelet pairs (blue line) and ZCA whitened wavelet pairs (orange line) for spatial offsets between $d=2$ and $d=64$.
+In Fig.~\ref{fig:MI}, we plot the estimated mutual information (using bin size 0.5) between the local filter response pairs (blue line) and ZCA whitened local filter response pairs (orange line) for spatial offsets between $d=2$ and $d=64$.
 Note that aside from $d=2$, the linear ZCA whitening transform does not significantly reduce the mutual information between coordinates.
 (Similar results have been found when applying linear ICA transforms; see, e.g., \citep[Figure 6]{lyu2009nonlinear}.)
-Fig.~\ref{fig:image_signal}B also suggests that ZCA whitening can even slightly increase the mutual information between coordinates---see also, rows $d=8$ and $d=32$ of Fig.~\ref{fig:image_signal}A(i--ii)---though these effects are quite small and may be a consequence of the discretization step when estimating mutual information.
+Fig.~\ref{fig:MI} also suggests that ZCA whitening can even slightly increase the mutual information between coordinates---see also, rows $d=8$ and $d=32$ of Fig.~\ref{fig:image_signal}AB---though these effects are quite small and may be a consequence of the discretization step when estimating mutual information.